ory/hydra/UPGRADE.md

 We have set up a docker-compose example of a set up that resembles ORY Hydra prior to this release.
 You can find the source and documentation at [github.com/ory/examples](https://github.com/ory/examples).

+If you find it difficult to run this set up but would like to use the old access control mechanisms, feel free to reach out to us at [mailto:hi@ory.sh](hi@ory.sh).

 ###### Warden API